WillDyer/maya_modular_rigging/README.md

 ### Running The Tool
 - All tools are designed to be either run through the Maya script editor or a shelf tool and can be ran with a similar code to the below.
 - See each individual sub-folder for the specific run code.
+- NOTE: As I have switched to linux recently you might need to check the pathing if you are running a windows based machine.

 ```python
 import sys